pingcap/docs/dev/tidb-in-kubernetes/maintain/lightning.md

         helm install pingcap/tidb-cluster --name=<release-name> --namespace=<namespace> -f values.yaml --version=<chart-version>
         ```

-* Configure an existing TiDB cluster to enable tikv importer
+* Configure an existing TiDB cluster to enable tikv-importer

-    1. Set `importer.create` to `true` in tidb-cluster `values.yaml`
+    1. Set `importer.create` to `true` in the `values.yaml` file of the TiDB cluster

     2. Upgrade the existing TiDB cluster